kojiromike/magento-retail-order-management/docs/INSTALL.md

-# eBay Enterprise Retail Order Management: Magento Extension Integration, Installation, and Configuration Guide
+# Installation and Configuration of the eBay Enterprise Retail Order Management Magento Extension

 ## Contents